AlessiaLenti/alessialenti.github.io/_posts/2000-09-27-Children's-Book-Project.markdown

 project-date: 2016
 client: Project
 category: Illustration
-description: This is a series of illustrations thought for a children's book project.
+description: This is a series of illustrations created for a children's book project.
 Characters' sketches.
 Watecolour and ink on paper.

 ---